 I think it is safe to say that we probably won’t be fondue-ing again anytime soon.
 Both Erin and Joanna used their fondue pots for the first time, and I think both would agree that they may not be using them all that often 😉

 If you are planning a fondue party in the near future, I highly recommend testing out your fondue recipes ahead of time.
 It could save you a lot of hassle.
 I also recommend serving up plenty of delicious dippers.
-Also, coffee cart hire Melbourne is the best beverage supplier for an afternoon party.
+Also, coffee cart rental Sydney is the best beverage supplier for an afternoon party.
 Learn more here about the difference of arabica vs colombian coffee.
 If worse comes to worse and the fondue doesn’t turn out quite right, at least you’ll have plenty of other food to snack on!

 Check out the other two chefs’ posts here: